dogweather/forkful/content/en/lua/good-coding-practices/handling-errors.md

 weight: 16
 ---

-## What & Why?
-Handling errors in coding is about expecting the unexpected.
-It's the art of planning for when things go sideways so you can keep your program running smoothly.

 ## How to:
 Lua uses two main functions for error handling: `pcall` and `xpcall`.
 Here’s how you use them: